 Honours thesis supervision

-Ilse Brookes Thesis: ‘Dead’ money or concealed capital?
+Ilse Brookes.
+Thesis: ‘Dead’ money or concealed capital?
 How did 1723’s Cape small farmers employ their slave labour to turn a profit?
-(Graduated 2019)
+Graduated cum laude 2019.

 Institute for History, Leiden University, The Netherlands